-This luscious chocolate dreamy cupcake has both in the cake and in the frosting.
+This luscious chocolate dreamy cupcake has black cocoa in the cake and black tahini in the frosting.
 Why is that a good thing?

 Well nutrition-wise, black tahini is higher in calcium and antioxidants than its blond counterpart (regular tahini, the sesame seed paste often added to hummus).